Stan Utley

 Stanley Frank Utley (born January 16, 1962) is an American professional golfer who has played on the PGA Tour, Nationwide Tour, and Champions Tour.

-Early life and education
+Early life and amateur career

 Utley was born and raised in Thayer, a small town in southern Missouri.

-He attended the University of Missouri where he was a distinguished member of the golf team, a three-time all-Big Eight selection and two-time All-American.
+Utley attended the University of Missouri where he was a distinguished member of the golf team, a three-time all-Big Eight selection and two-time All-American.
 Utley led Missouri to the Big Eight Championship in 1984.
 He also led the Tigers to two NCAA appearances where they placed 13th and 14th respectively, in 1983 and 1984.
-He turned professional in 1984 and joined the PGA Tour in 1989.